buildanetwork/azure-data-engineering/Stream Data into Synapse using Databricks.md

 3. Azure Synapse Analytics
 4. Azure Storage Account

-### Creating Event Hub Namespace and Entity
+### Creating a Event Hub Namespace and Entity

-For this project we will be extracting data from the >coincap.io API
+For this project we will be extracting data from the **coincap.io API**.
+You need to create a unique eventhub namespace, for this project I have created one named **cryptodatastream**.
+After creating a namespace you can now create an event hub entity, I have created one named **coincaphub**.
+Setting up these resources is easy you can use this [documentation](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-create) to help you get started.